Elizabeth Dillon (writer): Early life

-Elizabeth Dillon was born Elizabeth Mathew in England on 2 March 1865.
+Dillon was born Elizabeth Mathew at 6 Pembroke Villas, Richmond, Surrey, England, on 2 March 1865.
 Her parents were Sir James Charles Mathew and Elizabeth Blackmore Mathew, Dillon was the eldest of their five children.
 Her family were related to the Butler family, but Dillon did not visit Ireland until 1886.
 Living in Queen's Gate Gardens, Kensington, London, she was educated at home.
 From a young age she attended the ladies' gallery of the House of Commons, while mixing a busy social life with charitable works.
 Dillon began keeping a diary in 1879, which she would continue to write until her death.
 Her ancestor, Mary Mathew, was also a diarist and kept the diary for the discipline of the daily activity.
 She soon began to write for the love of it, and some have surmised she wrote with the intention her diaries would be read by others.
 She attended lectures in Old English and literature at King's College, London from late 1882 to 1884, and began to learn Irish in 1893.